Alex Trebek Takes A Break From 'Jeopardy!' Following Brain Surgery

 "Researchers estimate there could be more than 200,000 subdural hematoma injuries diagnosed annually at all the hospitals across the country," Danny added.

-The surgery is not the only health scare Trebek has endured in the past decade; he has suffered two heart attacks since 2007.
+The surgery is not the only health scare Trebek has endured in the past decade; he has had two heart attacks since 2007.

 But Trebek, who has helmed Jeopardy! since its 1984 revival and hosted other game shows before that, has no intention of hanging up the microphone.